rails/sprockets/README.md

 `link` can also be used to include manifest files from mounted Rails engines:

 ```
-//= link my_engine
+//= link my_engine_manifest
 ```

-This would find a manifest file at `my_engine/app/assets/config/my_engine.js` and include its directives.
+This would find a manifest file at `my_engine/app/assets/config/my_engine_manifest.js` and include its directives.

 ### link_directory